-The fleet will prevent unauthorised maritime access, piracy, maritime terrorism, marine pollution, illegal foreign fishing, unlawful import or export and illegal activity in protected areas.
+The fleet prevents unauthorised maritime access, piracy, maritime terrorism, marine pollution, illegal foreign fishing, unlawful import or export and illegal activity in protected areas.

 The fleet will be operated by the Border Protection Command to support its various partner agencies such as the Australian Fisheries Management Authority, Australian Federal Police, Australian Maritime Safety Authority, Australian Quarantine and Inspection Service, Department of Immigration and Citizenship, Great Barrier Reef Marine Park Authority and Department of Sustainability, Environment, Water, Population and Communities.

 CCPBs design and features

-The Cape Class will be provided with gun mounts to install deck mounted machine guns.
+The Cape Class is provided with gun mounts to install deck mounted machine guns.

 The Cape Class boats are classified under Det Norske Veritas society.

 Navigation and communication of Austal's patrol boats

 Propulsion of the customs and border protection ships

-The Cape Class patrol boats will be powered by two Caterpillar 3516C main engines.
+The Cape Class patrol boats are powered by two Caterpillar 3516C main engines.
 Each engine delivers a power output of 2,525kW at 1,800rpm.